The Swiss authorities online

 When you leave Switzerland, your situation regarding health insurance, social insurance and your occupational pension changes.

 Swiss people living abroad can exercise their political rights at federal level.
-If you would like to do this, you need to register with a diplomatic or consular representation and with your voting commune (where you formerly lived or your place of origin).
+If you would like to do this, you need to register with a diplomatic or consular representation and with your voting commune (where you formerly lived).